List of websites founded before 1995: Powells.com

 Powells.com is the website of Powell's Books.
 It started with two employees, and the company's first online order was placed by an Apple employee.
 It pre-dates Amazon.com.

+PrimePages

+PrimePages is a website about prime numbers originally created by Chris Caldwell at the University of Tennessee at Martin.
+The site maintains a fairly comprehensive database of prime numbers.
+Caldwell hosted it from 1994 to 2023, at which point it was migrated to t5k.org to be managed by Reginald McLean and Rytis Slatkevičius.

 Purple.com

 Launching on August 31, 1994, Purple.com is the first known single-serving site.
 It consisted of just a purple background.
 It was defunct by November 2017.

 Radio Prague

 Radio Prague is the official international broadcasting station of the Czech Republic.
 It was an early media entity on the web and included transcripts of its news broadcasts and other current affairs content in five languages.
 Still active at english.radio.cz/.

 Ren and Stimpy Information

 A fan site for the cartoon The Ren & Stimpy Show, which was launched in 1994 and was one of the first websites about an animated series.

 Senator Edward Kennedy

 The first website for a United States Senator was officially announced for Senator Edward Kennedy on June 2, 1994.
 The site remains active.